Search Results Heading

 Dealing with the Complex Interrelation of Intermittent Supply and Water Losses

-Providing a scientific approach into appraising intermittent water supply (IWS) on a global scale, this book examines the problem through the analysis of available information and data based on a structured methodology for estimating the populations affected by IWS worldwide.
-The root causes and the implications of IWS are dealt with in a concise manner providing a detailed account of the reasons for resistance to change towards 24x7 supply.
+The book provides a scientific approach into appraising Intermittent Water Supply (IWS) on a global scale through the analysis of available information and data based on a structured methodology for estimating the population affected by IWS worldwide both by country and by geographical regions.

 Replenish : the virtuous cycle of water and prosperity